-Becky Lentz is an Associate Professor of Communication Studies at McGill University in Montreal, Quebec.
+Dr. Becky Lentz is a Faculty Fellow at the RGK Center for Philanthropy and Community Service.
 She completed her doctoral work in 2008 at the University of Texas at Austin’s Department of Radio, TV, and Film specializing in communication technology and policy.

 Research and teaching interests: Critical policy studies; discourse and genre theory; civil society participation in policy change processes (including the role of philanthropy).
 Policy issue specializations: digital inclusion, network neutrality, media justice, and digital rights.